simonlindgren/graphmonster/README.md

 python gm_rv.py <parameters>
 ```

-After running the graph creation script (`gm.py`), and possibly the twittergrab script (`gm_tg.py`), the revisualisation script (`gm_rv.py`) can be run iteratively to tweak the visualisation.
+After running the graph creation script (`gm.py`), the revisualisation script (`gm_rv.py`) can be run iteratively to tweak the visualisation.
 This may include editing `commlabels.txt`, and alterations of the following parameters:

 `-s`, `--size`, nodesize will be (log degree * size), default = 60.